lgmorand/github-certification-preparation-guide/content/guides/github-administration.md

 ## Test exam

-When you are almost ready, you can test your skills with the [test exam](../exams/github-administration.md).
+When you are ready, you can test your skills with the [test exam](../exams/github-administration.md).